chordify/redis-schema/README.md

 ### Simple variables

-(For demonstration, the following example also includes some basic operations you might not do while counting visitors, too. :) )
+(For demonstration purposes, the following example also includes some basic operations you might not do while counting visitors, too. :) )

 ```haskell